craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 ## The Time Before Time
 - Beings of this period cannot be destroyed; only replaced, changed, or banished.
+- Though the Time Before Time is numerically logged and charted, I, the writer of this setting, am a being who experiences time; the beings of the Time Before Time don't.
+Like, they still don't.
+Never will.
+-
 ```timeline-labeled
 date: 99999TBT
 title: Three Fates Weave